 I know I should’ve ran in there immediately and held her in my arms, but I was so heartbroken that I couldn’t face her.
 I ran outside and refused to come back into the house until she passed.
 My father, who once worked at the county’s Metroparks, put my sweet Arodite down in the most humane way he was taught.
 I could hear her crying and gasping for air as I cried outside.

-Since the breakup left me with many open days throughout the summer, I got to spend a lot more time with my friends and family.
+I got to spend a lot more time with my friends and family over the summer.
 I got to go to my sister’s travel softball tournaments that were hours away, which was a great way to relax.
 Well, until my sister’s team lost, which was quite often.
 But getting away from the small town I felt trapped in was wonderful.
 I felt myself growing just from a weekend of being away.
 When we got back, my dad offered to take some pictures of me to boost my confidence and keep my mind off things.
-And that’s when this photo was taken.
 I really love all the photos he took of me because I feel so strong when I look at them.
 I see myself not letting things hurt me.

 My friends also deserve a huge “thank you” for all they did for me over the summer.
 They were always there for me no matter what.
 Whether I was canceling plans because I couldn’t gather myself enough to leave my room or shaking and crying in public, they understood.
 We got to make great memories together and I couldn’t be happier.

 I spent my last day as a teen this year.
 My 20th birthday was hot, exhausting, but so much fun.
 My best friends took me to the zoo and to dinner.
 I complained the whole time because it was scorching hot and my feet hurt, but the memories created that day were special enough to last forever.
-At this point, Zach and I decided to get back together, as we found it impossible to live without the other in our life.
-So I invited him to come with us to celebrate.
 Having all of my favorite people together was magical.
 It was a great way to spend my last few days at home before going away for college.